swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 Add a `withUnsafeMutableBytes<T, R>(of:_)` function that passes an `UnsafeRawBufferPointer` view of a value of type `T` to the closure body.

-As part of the Swift 3 migration guide, show common uses cases for migrating the now illegal `UnsafePointer` conversion by making use of these new types.

 ## Migration Examples